sahat/satellizer/README.md

 ## Configuration

-Below is a complete listing of all config options.
+Below is a complete listing of all configuration options.

 ```js
 $authProvider.logoutRedirect = '/';